FTB 2645 Publication Participation Guide for 2024 Revised: 12/2023

 Chapter 1 — Interagency Intercept Collection (IIC) Program

 Many California taxpayers do not pay delinquent debts to government agencies and California colleges.
-Yet, these individuals are scheduled to receive state payments that include Franchise Tax Board (FTB) personal income tax refunds, Unclaimed Property Division (UPD) claim payments, or California State Lottery winnings.
+Yet, these individuals are scheduled to receive state payments that include FTB personal income tax refunds, Unclaimed Property Division (UPD) claim payments, or California State Lottery winnings.

-FTB administers the intercept program on behalf of the State Controller’s Office (SCO).
-The program intercepts these funds and transfers them to pay the individual’s debts to agencies and colleges (hereinafter referred to as “agency”).
-We do not intercept corporation, limited liability company, or partnership funds.
+FTB administers the Interagency Intercept Collection Program (IIC Program) on behalf of the State Controller’s Office (SCO).
+The program intercepts these funds and transfers them to pay the individual’s debts to agencies and colleges (hereinafter collectively referred to as “agency”).
+The IIC Program does not intercept corporation, limited liability company, or partnership funds.

 The IIC Program has been in existence since 1975, initially intercepting only Personal Income Tax refunds.
 We included lottery winnings in 1984 and added unclaimed property payments in 2009.
-In 2018, we collected $384 million for over 600 agencies.
+In 2022, IIC collected $300 million for over 600 agencies.

 The government code sections in the following table relate to the IIC Program.
-These codes determine the exact debts you can submit to the IIC Program.
+These codes determine the exact debts that can be submitted to the IIC Program.

 Chapter 2 — Eligibility